TCNJ-degoodj/compiler-starter-code/README.md

 the basic structure that `decl` represents a declaration, `expr` represents an expression, and so forth.

-For your sanity and ours, you *must* adhere to the following style:
+For your sanity and mine, you *must* adhere to the following style:
 - Every function must be prefixed with the name of the structure that it manipulates.
 - Function prototypes go in the `.h` file of the corresponding name.
 - Function implementations go in the `.c` file of the corresponding name.